Iran crash is first fatal incident for Ukrainian airline

 Financial problems forced it to scale back its route network last year.

-UIA is in the process of trying to modernize its fleet and has ordered three Boeing 737 MAX aircraft which it has not yet taken delivery of due to continuing safety concerns over the MAX project.

-Reporting by Kiev bureau; Writing by Andrew Osborn; Editing by Andrew Heavens
+UIA is in the process of trying to modernise its fleet and has ordered three Boeing 737 MAX aircraft which it has not yet taken delivery of due to continuing safety concerns over the MAX project.
+(Reporting by Kiev bureau Writing by Andrew Osborn Editing by Andrew Heavens)